steve-liang/LCAnalytics/LCAnalytics.md

 ![](LCAnalytics_files/figure-markdown_github/unnamed-chunk-17-1.png)

-Even the worst grade (G) loan would not comprise more than 50% of the total debt.
+Even the majority of the worst grade (G) loan would not comprise more than 50% of the total debt.
 So, Lending Club is surely **NOT** the major lenders that most people take loan from.
 If someone took more debt on LC than anywhere else, he/she is likely have financial issue.

 ### Let's move on to the FICO attributes

+to be continued...